zoogie/chickenfix/README.md

 memcpy while preserving the skip for Play mode.
 This was deemed an effective fix in further testing.

 ### Directions
 You need a fully modded 3ds to run this patch: https://3ds.hacks.guide.
-Next, copy the luma folder in the release archive over to the root of the sd card, and allow the folders to merge. sdmc:/luma/titles/00040000001d9300/code.ips - will be the resulting filepath.<br>
+Next, copy the luma folder in the release archive over to the root of the sd card, and allow the folders to merge.<br>
+sdmc:/luma/titles/00040000001d9300/code.ips - will be the resulting filepath.<br>
 On the 3ds, hold select while the system boots and check "Enable game patching", then start the game as usual.
 The problem levels should start without issue now.<br>
 <br>